Sun Paper History

 The Sun Iron Building

 It was decided that before making another change a site should be purchased and a building erected for The Sun’s own purposes.
 This building, it was determined, should be an ornament to the city which had so graciously supported this newspaper.
-Mr. Adell was authorized to select the site, and after looking over a number of lots he settled on one, then in the very heart of the business district, at the southeast corner of South and Baltimore streets, which, incidentally, had been the site of the first newspaper published in Baltimore – the old Maryland Journal and Baltimore advertiser, published by William Goddard.
+Mr. Abell was authorized to select the site, and after looking over a number of lots he settled on one, then in the very heart of the business district, at the southeast corner of South and Baltimore streets, which, incidentally, had been the site of the first newspaper published in Baltimore – the old Maryland Journal and Baltimore advertiser, published by William Goddard.
 The whole site chosen for The Sun’s new home was occupied by five old brick buildings and cost approximately $50,000.

 It had been determined that the building to be erected should equal, if not surpass, any of the business structures then in Baltimore, and a good deal of the time was devoted to the discussion of plans.
 At about this time James Bogardus, of New York, was in Baltimore looking for an opportunity to test out his invention for the construction of buildings of iron.
 New York had received his proposition coldly, so he had come to Baltimore hoping to find his chance here.
 He was almost in despair when he submitted his plans to the owner of The Sun.
 They gave his plans the most serious consideration and became convinced of their feasibility.

-Mr. Adell therefore entered into a contract with Mr. Bogardus for the erection of the building according to the Bogardus plan, specifying, however, that the CASTINGS should all be made in Baltimore, although Mr. Bogardus wanted them to be made New York, where he resided, and where, with more convenience to himself, he could superintend this part of the work.
+Mr. Abell therefore entered into a contract with Mr. Bogardus for the erection of the building according to the Bogardus plan, specifying, however, that the CASTINGS should all be made in Baltimore, although Mr. Bogardus wanted them to be made New York, where he resided, and where, with more convenience to himself, he could superintend this part of the work.

 The CASTINGS were made in the foundry of Benjamin S. Benson and were remarkable specimens of foundry work.
 The ornamentation on the columns – full-length figures of Washington, Jefferson and Franklin – and the various medallions with which the building was ornament, where is clear and sharp as if cast in bronze.

 This building was completed in 1851, and The Sun moved into it one 13 September of that year.
 It was the first iron building in the world: it was known as The Sun iron building, and architects and builders came from all parts of the country to inspect it.
 So successful was it that more orders flowed upon Mr. Bogardus than he could fulfill and for a time practically all the new business buildings in Baltimore were built of iron.
 This building houses The Sun until the great conflagration (Fire) of 1904, when it went down with a large part of the business section of the city.
-Mr. Simmons, of the firm of Swain – Adell and Simmons, resided for a time in Baltimore soon after The Sun started, and assisted Mr. Adell in the management of the paper.
+Mr. Simmons, of the firm of Swain – Abell and Simmons, resided for a time in Baltimore soon after The Sun started, and assisted Mr. Abell in the management of the paper.
 He soon returned to Philadelphia, however, and with Mr. Swain, devoted himself to the management of the ledger.
-Leaving The Sun and sold charge of Mr. Adell.
+Leaving The Sun and sold charge of Mr. Abell.

 New Partnership Formed

 Gradually, however, Mr. Swain’s health began to decline and he was unable to give the ledger his active personal supervision.
-The Civil War, too, broke out, and Mr. Adell’s duties to the Baltimore paper became difficult and erroneous.
+The Civil War, too, broke out, and Mr. Abell’s duties to the Baltimore paper became difficult and erroneous.
 He strongly sympathized with the South in his position and that of The Sun were not free from danger.
 To complicate matters Mr. Swain took the extreme northern view of the conflict between the sections.

-Under these circumstances, Mr. Adell notified Mr. Swain that he was willing to dispose of his interest in the ledger, and after lengthy negotiations the ledger was, on three December, 1864, sold to George W. Childs and Drexel & company, bankers, of Philadelphia.
+Under these circumstances, Mr. Abell notified Mr. Swain that he was willing to dispose of his interest in the ledger, and after lengthy negotiations the ledger was, on three December, 1864, sold to George W. Childs and Drexel & company, bankers, of Philadelphia.

 News Gathering Unimportant

 In the first year the son’s life established its reputation as a news gather which has not been excelled by papers anywhere.
 When the publication of The Sun was begun it had but one reporter.
-History Adell himself often set type, wrote editorials and edited and “made up” the paper.
+History Abell himself often set type, wrote editorials and edited and “made up” the paper.

 No regular reports of local events were given by any of the city papers until the custom was established by The Sun.
 Not even the proceedings of the courts or of the legislator were then reported by the Baltimore papers, nor those of Congress, the Baltimore paper depending upon those of Washington to furnish them the following day with whatever of interest that occurred in Congress.